 Next came the birth of two girls, Neva and Morgan.
 Between raising children, outdoor sports, full-time jobs and ambitious projects on the side, the Knolls’ lives were busy and full.
 Even when Greg began to experience acid reflux, he barely paused to address it.

 “Greg tried everything to treat his acid reflux, but it just got worse and worse,” Melissa recounted.
 “He went to the doctor, who performed tests and determined his gall bladder needed to come out.
 It was a relief to finally know what was wrong.
 It was around the holidays, so we waited a little while, knowing the surgery — once he had it — would take care of the problem.”

-A few weeks later, after Greg’s gall bladder was removed, he didn’t feel better, as expected.
+A few weeks later — after Greg’s gall bladder was removed — he still didn’t feel better.
 He headed back to the doctor for an endoscopy, a procedure that allows physicians to see inside the body through a camera scope.

 “He came back to the waiting room after the procedure,” Melissa said.
 He was in a bit of a fog from anesthesia and said ‘I have cancer.’
 It seemed ridiculous.
-I scoffed and said ‘no, you don’t’, but then the doctor came out and confirmed it.”
+I scoffed and said ‘no, you don’t have cancer,’ but then the doctor came out and confirmed it.”

 A path to survival

 Shaken and feeling lost, Greg and Melissa visited a surgeon to understand their options.
 With one look at the test results, the surgeon stated there was no hope, no good reason to continue fighting against the inevitable.

 “We looked at each other and said, ‘no, we refuse to accept this,’ and made an appointment at a highly respected clinic,” said Melissa.